 We have received word that the Finnish forces have joined with the Germans.
 Together they have attacked the port of Murmansk.
-This is of vital strategic importance to us as we have a number of ships designated to land and unload at this harbor.
+This is of vital strategic importance to Mother Russia, as we have a number of ships designated to land and unload at this harbor.
 Your orders are to provide protection, by holding Murmansk, as this cargo is unloaded.

-I am informed that only one ship may unload at a time, and the others must wait until completion.
-I hope you therefore understand the unique technical skills required for this operation to be a success.
+I am informed that only one ship may unload at a time, while the others wait.
+I hope you therefore understand the unique tactical skills required for this operation to be a success, comrade.